blackflux/lru-cache-ext/README.md

 The cache is left empty if an error is thrown at any point in `valueFn`.

 Useful when multiple async operation need to access the same async information.

+### memoizeSync(key: String, valueFn: function)

+Similar to "memoize", when key is not present (or has expired), `valueFn` is called and placed into the cache.

+Cached value is returned when it becomes available.

+`valueFn` only supports Synchronous functions.

+The cache is NOT left empty if an error is thrown at any point in `valueFn`.